fkthat/CoreLib/README.md

 # FkThat.CoreLib

+The library of simple commonly used types that mostly wraps the .NET types with some flavors like segregating abstract contracts and implementations.

 ## IClock, SystemClock

-Provides the current DateTimeOffset.

-## ITimeZone, SystemTimeZone

-Provides the local TimeZoneInfo.
+Provides the current DateTimeOffset and the local TimeZoneInfo.

 ## IRandomGenerator